intel/neural-compressor/docs/source/quantization.md

 Compared with `post training dynamic quantization`, the min/max range in weights and activations are collected offline on a so-called `calibration` dataset.
 This dataset should be able to represent the data distribution of those unseen inference dataset.
 The `calibration` process runs on the original fp32 model and dumps out all the tensor distributions for `Scale` and `ZeroPoint` calculations.
 Usually preparing 100 samples are enough for calibration.

 This approach is major quantization approach people should try because it could provide the better performance comparing with `post training dynamic quantization`.

-#### Quantization Aware Training

-Quantization aware training emulates inference-time quantization in the forward pass of the training process by inserting `fake quant` ops before those quantizable ops.
-With `quantization aware training`, all weights and activations are `fake quantized` during both the forward and backward passes of training: that is, float values are rounded to mimic int8 values, but all computations are still done with floating point numbers.
-Thus, all the weight adjustments during training are made while aware of the fact that the model will ultimately be quantized; after quantizing, therefore, this method will usually yield higher accuracy than either dynamic quantization or post-training static quantization.

 ## With or Without Accuracy Aware Tuning